 How does reading fluency fit into the model?

-Can I use the Simple View for my EAL pupils?
+Can I use the Simple View for my EAL learners?

 For your next lesson with a struggling reader, remove the decoding demand.
 Read a challenging text to them and ask questions.
 Their answers will tell you everything you need to know about the strength of their language comprehension and will show you exactly where to focus your support.